Our Living Soil, exhibition about our relationship with soil

 Opening Our Living Soil, including a recitation of two poems by Miek Zwamborn.

 Park Fest Amstelpark 50 Years: masharu earth tasting, events in the Shadow Garden with de Onkruidenier and opening van Amstelpark – What do the trees of the Amstelpark tell us van Elmo Vermijs in Orangerie

 Soil Talks with lectures and debates about art and fieldwork, interspersed with demonstrations by the Our Living Soil artists in the Amstelpark.
-One of the speakers is Alexander Toland (author of Field to Palette and curator We Are Compost/Composting The We at the CCA Glasgow), Anna Krzywoszynska (UTwente and Soil Care Network) and the participating artists including Debra Solomon, Jasper Coppes and Esmee Geerken and Jacqueline Heerema.
+One of the speakers is Alexandra Toland (author of Field to Palette and curator We Are Compost/Composting The We at the CCA Glasgow), Anna Krzywoszynska (UTwente and Soil Care Network) and the participating artists including Debra Solomon, Jasper Coppes and Esmee Geerken and Jacqueline Heerema.
 English speaking.
 Free entry, upon registration through Eventbrite

 NB: event dates are subject to change.